Olenderpj/CS-3300_Iteration4_Instructions/README.md

 ### Step 2 - Create a Landing/ Index page

 1. Begin by adding a route to the routes.rb file found in config/routes.rb
-2. Add the following code to the file<br>
+2. Modify the root command previously added to the file to now state <br>
 `root to: "home#index`
 3. Next, create the app/controllers/home_controller.rb file and add ALL of the following code.